tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-nodejs/connecting-to-postgres-with-nodejs.md

 In this guide, we discussed the step-by-step process to connect to the Postgres database with Node.js.

-We highly suggest you to read our well-written guides to understand the multiple operations you can perform on the Postgres database, [click here](https://tembo.io/docs/category/postgres-guides)
+We highly suggest you to read our [guides to understand the multiple operations you can perform with the Postgres database](https://tembo.io/docs/category/postgres-guides)

 Also, check our highly informative [blog posts](https://tembo.io/blog) to learn about our useful extensions.